HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 With `preload` and `prefetch`, the priority is set by the browser depending on the type of resource.
 By using Priority Hints we can force the browser to change the default option.

 {{ figure_markup(
-  caption="The rate of priority hint adoption on mobile.", content="0.77%", classes="big-number", sheets_gid="1596669035",
+  caption="The rate of Priority Hint adoption on mobile.", content="0.77%", classes="big-number", sheets_gid="1596669035",